ttcps/ttcps.github.io/_posts/2020-08-29-Surprising Triple.md

 des: Surprising all're coming,<br>check out what have we prepare for you.
 rimg: /images/surprising_triple.png
 ---
-To celebrate tcps anniversary, tcps prepare a lot of surprise to TheoTown Community, check it out.
+To celebrate tcps anniversary, tcps prepare a lot of surprises to TheoTown Community, check it out.

 <h1>Four plugins free<sup>1</sup></h1>
 <p class="text">To celebrate our works results over the years, we featured four plugins to free download by yours, in this one week.<br>